(one synonym : Sphinx vampyrus Fabricius, 1787)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

-The caterpillars have been found feeding on plant species in the genus:
+In Australia, the caterpillars have been found feeding only on

-The adult moths have striped brown forewings and hindwings that are red with dark brown outer margins, and pale brown hind margins.
+The adult moths have brown forewings with a central pale stripe from base to wingtip.
+The hindwings are red with dark brown outer margins, and pale brown hind margins.
 The wingspan is about 6 cms.

 The species is found across south-east Asia and the south-west Pacific, including :

 Further reading :